 Healthcare organizations use mobile devices to facilitate communication among doctors, patients, and staff, provide remote services, remotely monitor patients’ health, work with documents, etc. Transferring bureaucratic activities to a smartphone is a great way to increase the efficiency and quality of healthcare services.
 But using mobile devices, especially personal ones, comes with a lot of security, usability, and compliance challenges.

 A mobile device management (MDM) solution can help to protect an organization’s security perimeter and sensitive data.
-In this article, we discuss the major demands of MDM software in healthcare and the features required of an MDM application.
+In the previous article, we discussed how to build a mobile device management system for general purposes.
+Here, we discuss the major demands of MDM software in healthcare and the features required of an MDM application.
 This post will be useful for mobile application developers and healthcare professionals who want to know more about the nuances of building an MDM solution.

 Mobile device management, or MDM, is a system of applications, frameworks, and corporate policies that regulate the use of mobile devices (laptops, smartphones, tablets).
 MDM provides an additional level of security, monitoring, management, and support to both corporate and private devices while making the work environment more flexible and comfortable for employees.
 We’ve covered a typical MDM architecture and the process of developing MDM software in a previous post.